V-Sekai/manuals/decisions/20240411-elixir-libgodot-zig.md

-# Proposal: Binding GDExtension to a C-like Language for Libgodot to Implement a Distributed Simulation
+# Rejected: Binding GDExtension to a C-like Language for Libgodot to Implement a Distributed Simulation

 ## The Context